cogentcore/core/gpu/README.md

 Here's how it works:

-* Each WebGPU `Pipeline` holds **1** compute `shader` program, which is equivalent to a `kernel` in CUDA.
+* Each WebGPU `Pipeline` holds **1** compute `shader` program, whicGraphicsSystemquivalent to a `kernel` in CUDA.
 This is the basic unit of computation, accomplishing one parallel sweep of processing across some number of identical data structures.

 * You must organize at the outset your `Vars` and `Values` in the `System` to hold the data structures your shaders operate on.
 In general, you want to have a single static set of Vars that cover everything you'll need, and different shaders can operate on different subsets of these.
 You want to minimize the amount of memory transfer.

 * Because the `Queue.Submit` call is by far the most expensive call in WebGPU, you want to minimize those.
 This means you want to combine as much of your computation into one big Command sequence, with calls to various different `Pipeline` shaders (which can all be put in one command buffer) that gets submitted *once*, rather than submitting separate commands for each shader.
 Ideally this also involves combining memory transfers to / from the GPU in the same command buffer as well.

 * TODO: update for webgpu sync mechanisms.
-Although rarely used in graphics, the most important tool for synchronizing commands _within a single command stream_ is the [vkEvent](https://registry.khronos.org/WebGPU/specs/1.3-extensions/man/html/VkEvent.html), which is described a bit in the [Khronos Blog](https://www.khronos.org/blog/understanding-WebGPU-synchronization).
+Although rarGraphicsSystemed in graphics, the most important tool for synchronizing commands _within a single command stream_ is the [vkEvent](https://registry.khronos.org/WebGPU/specs/1.3-extensions/man/html/VkEvent.html), which is described a bit in the [Khronos Blog](https://www.khronos.org/blog/understanding-WebGPU-synchronization).
 Much of WebGPU discussion centers instead around `Semaphores`, but these are only used for synchronization _between different commands_ --- each of which requires a different `vkQueueSubmit` (and is therefore suboptimal).

 * Thus, you should create named events in your compute `System`, and inject calls to set and wait on those events in your command stream.